 - The tuners, those have to go too.

 - Those strap buttons?
 Get rid of those too!

-Once you start inspecting your Epiphone guitar, you’ll find many things that you’ll want to improve.
-And no matter how many add-ons, after-market parts, and other improvements made, it will still be an Epiphone guitar and not a Gibson.
+Once you start inspecting your Epiphone guitar, you’ll find many things that can be improved.
+And no matter how many add-ons, after-market parts, and other improvements made, it will still be an Epiphone guitar, not a Gibson.

 So, think about it this way: when you buy a Gibson, you’re bypassing all of those extra expenses to get that classic, recognizable Les Paul sound.
 It’s a one-time expense.
 A big one.

 On the other hand, you’ll have more worry-free fun playing your Epiphone guitar onstage and offstage than with a guitar that’s the equivalent price of a used car.

 You just can’t deny that feeling of pride when you take out your Gibson and everyone gasps at the beauty in your hands.
 Now that’s priceless.